Dataplor raises $2M to digitize small businesses in Latin America – TechCrunch

 As big checks, new business models and consolidation mold a new on-demand landscape in Latin America, smaller players are coming in to supplement existing marketplaces like Rappi and iFood.

 Dataplor founder and CEO Geoffrey Michener saw an opportunity to bring more vendors online.
 That’s why he invented Dataplor, a platform that indexes micro businesses in emerging markets.
 Now, Dataplor has raised a third round of seed capital, bringing the company’s total raised to $2 million.
-Quest Venture Partners led the company’s most recent funding, along with participation from ffVC, Magma Partners, Sidekick Fund, and the Blue Startups accelerator.
+Quest Venture Partners led the company’s most recent funding, along with participation from ffVC, Magma Partners, Sidekick Fund and the Blue Startups accelerator.

 What does Dataplor actually do?
-The 13-person company created platform that recruits, trains, and manages what has grown to more than 100,000 independent contractors – or what Dataplor calls Explorers.
+The 13-person company created a platform that recruits, trains and manages what has grown to more than 100,000 independent contractors — or what Dataplor calls Explorers.

-Explorers are tasked with feet-on-the-street visits to businesses to capture information like latitude and longitude points, photos, hours of operation, owners names and contact info, and whether or not a business accepts credit cards.
+Explorers are tasked with feet-on-the-street visits to businesses to capture information like latitude and longitude points, photos, hours of operation, owners’ names and contact info, and whether or not a business accepts credit cards.
 Dataplor then licenses that data to companies like American Express, iZettle and PayPal.
 Dataplor also works within a joint partnership to digitize Mexico with Google and Virket.

 Dataplor, founded in 2016, says it’s responsible for getting 150,000 businesses onto Google in its three years of operation.
 Michener says Dataplor pays Explorers above-market wages, and is careful about “not using the Uber model to drive down the cost of paying contractors.”

-Michener likes to think of his business model as a trifecta of helping small businesses get onto Google for free, creating part time opportunities for a growing workforce in LatAm, and using its tech to help Google and Uber become better populated with accurate info in geos that might be more difficult for a foreign company to access.
+Michener likes to think of his business model as a trifecta of helping small businesses get onto Google for free, creating part-time opportunities for a growing workforce in LatAm and using its tech to help Google and Uber become better populated with accurate info in geos that might be more difficult for a foreign company to access.

 Take Mexico for example.
-Michener says that 20% of Mexican businesses don’t have any digital footprint, and less than 5% of businesses have a website.
-This impacts the reach of what Google can index, as well as where companies like iFood or Rappi can deliver from.
-Basically, offline businesses are missing out on new digital distribution opportunities and therefore, big cash.
+Michener says that 80% of Mexican businesses don’t have any digital footprint, and less than 5% of businesses have a website.
+This impacts the reach of what Google can index, as well as from where companies like iFood or Rappi can deliver.
+Basically, offline businesses are missing out on new digital distribution opportunities and, therefore, big cash.

 In the United States and Europe, companies like Google and Uber scrape data from online directories in order to power their platforms.
 But this process works differently in Latin America.
 A small business’ chance of showing up in Google’s index is a lot slimmer, because most businesses are still offline in growing economies.
-Dataplor first launched in Mexico and bootstrapped its way into Brazil – an aggressive move for a young company due to Brazil’s competitive startup scene and Spanish-Portuguese language barriers.
-Dataplor says it will expand to Chile, Peru, and Colombia in 2019.
+Dataplor first launched in Mexico and bootstrapped its way into Brazil — an aggressive move for a young company due to Brazil’s competitive startup scene and Spanish-Portuguese language barriers.
+Dataplor says it will expand to Chile, Peru and Colombia in 2019.

-Michener tested the minimum viable product by literally going on Craigslist Mexico City and sending willing people money over PayPal to go out and gather data about small businesses.
+Michener tested the minimum viable product by literally going on Craigslist Mexico City and sending money over PayPal to people willing to go out and gather data about small businesses.
 Turns out there was some traction.

 What happens when all the businesses in Latin America are online?
-Dataplor plans to make money by licensing its data, but there’s another component to the equation.
+Dataplor plans to make money by licensing its data; but there’s another component to the equation.
 Dataplor is building a relationship with these businesses.
 Google will pay to know when a menu changes, hours of operation shift or a restaurant goes out of business.

 Dataplor’s tech stack could pique interest for any company that wants a hand in the digitization of growing markets.
 Now that they’ve built a playbook for Explorer logistics, that operational piece of their business may be interesting to companies like Google, Apple and Uber too.